masahiro-kubota/go_interface/README.md

 Following use-cases are realized by connecting with FMS (fleet management service) providing by TIER IV, inc.

-- Switch between on-demand delivery and regular delivery.
+- Switch operation mode between on-demand delivery and regular delivery.
-- Call the ego vehicle to any loading / unloading place.
+- Call an ego vehicle to a designated stop.
-- Send the ego vehicle to any loading / unloading place.
+- Send an ego vehicle to a designated stop.

 ## Input and Output
 - input